 What is SEO?

-SEO, or search engine optimization, is a range of techniques focused on improving your website’s visibility in search engines, giving you more brand awareness and incoming organic traffic.
+SEO, or search engine optimization, utilizes targeted strategies to enhance your website’s visibility on search engines, thereby increasing brand awareness and organic traffic.

 Is Search Engine Optimization Only For Google?